- About us

 The Galveston Bay Foundation has a once in a lifetime opportunity to create a “Living Building” headquarters on the Bay that will help connect people directly to the heart of the Galveston Bay.
-Our new location in Kemah will serve as a destination where visitors of all ages can experience the wonder and awe of the Bay and learn about the rich diversity of Gulf Coast plants and wildlife, conservation and good science.
+Our new location in Kemah will serve as a destination where visitors of all ages can experience the wonder and awe of the Bay and learn about the rich diversity of Gulf Coast plants and wildlife, conservation, and science.

 The state of the art four-acre headquarters facility was made possible thanks to a lead gift from Andy and Barbara Gessner.
 It will include a living shoreline as well as trails, boardwalks, an observation deck, and pier to provide access to the property’s many natural habitats.

 Kirksey Architects has designed our building to be net-positive for energy and water use with the intention of meeting Living Building Challenge requirements, the world’s most rigorous green building certification.
 Our new facility would be the first—and only—office building in Texas to meet these requirements.

 Many shorelines along Galveston Bay are eroding, disappearing, or are threatened.
 However, at our new Kemah headquarters on the Bay we have an opportunity to do something different.
 We will create a living shoreline that is a nature-based structure built using natural materials to mitigate erosion.
 In addition to stabilizing the shoreline, living shorelines provide many benefits for humans, plants and animals including cleaning water and improving habitat for animals, fish and birds.
 A win-win for all.

 We’ve launched a $24.6 million capital campaign to fund the Kemah land purchase and master plan implementation.
 We are over halfway to our goal.
 A variety of donor recognition opportunities are available for those who would like to associate their gifts with special places or areas on the Kemah site.
 All donors making gifts of $25,000 or more will be recognized on a special campaign partner donor wall.